The Lord’s Prayer in the Bible Contains the Mystery of the Heavenly Kingdom

 After I heard her fellowship, I felt it was very practical.
 Her understanding fit with the Bible and the Lord’s words.
 In the past, I thought my pastor’s words and the Lord Jesus’ words conflicted, but I didn’t understand the truth within them.
 This fellowship made me understand that, because in the beginning God created mankind on earth, all of God’s work to save mankind has been done on earth, and the Lord asks us to pray for God’s kingdom to come on earth, God’s will is that we live on earth, not that we ascend to heaven.

-After that, my sister read me these words, “God will return to His original position, and each person will return to his or her respective place.
-These are the destinations that God and man will respectively reside in after the end of God’s entire management.
-God has God’s destination, and man has man’s destination.
-While resting, God will continue to guide all of humanity in their lives upon earth.
-While in God’s light, man will worship the one true God in heaven. … When humanity enters into rest, it means that man has become a true creation; humanity will worship God from upon the earth and have normal human lives.
-People will no longer be disobedient to God or resist God; they will return to the original life of Adam and Eve.
-These are the respective lives and destinations of God and humanity after they enter into rest.
-Satan’s defeat is an inevitable trend in the war between God and Satan.
-In this way, God’s entering into rest after the completion of His management work and man’s complete salvation and entrance into rest likewise become inevitable trends.
-Man’s place of rest is on earth, and God’s place of rest is in heaven.
-While man worships God in rest, he will live upon earth, and while God leads the remaining portion of humanity in rest, He will lead them from heaven, not from earth” (“God and Man Will Enter Into Rest Together”).
+After that, my sister read me these words, “God will return to His original place, and each person will return to their respective place.
+These are the destinations in which God and humans will reside once God’s entire management is finished.
+God has God’s destination, and humanity has humanity’s destination.
+While resting, God will continue to guide all humans in their lives upon earth, and while in His light, they will worship the one true God in heaven. … When humans enter into rest, it means that they have become true objects of creation; they will worship God from upon the earth, and live normal human lives.
+People will no longer be disobedient to God or resist Him, and will return to the original life of Adam and Eve.
+These will be the respective lives and destinations of God and humans after they enter into rest.
+Satan’s defeat is an inevitable trend in the war between it and God.
+As such, God’s entering into rest after the completion of His management work and humanity’s complete salvation and entrance into rest have likewise become inevitable trends.
+Humanity’s place of rest is on earth, and God’s place of rest is in heaven.
+While humans worship God in rest, they will live upon the earth, and while God leads the rest of humanity in rest, He will lead them from heaven, not from earth” (“God and Man Will Enter Into Rest Together”).

 After I heard my sister’s fellowship on this passage, my heart felt bright.
 This, it turns out, is how the prophecies in Revelation will be fulfilled.
 Now I understood that the beautiful destination prepared for mankind by God is on earth, but that when it comes, mankind will live without Satan’s disturbances and live peacefully with each other, which will be the blessed life given to us by God.
 Thinking of how, in the past, I thought the beautiful destination prepared for mankind by God was in heaven, and the way I fantasized about life in heaven, I now realized it was ridiculous to imagine that way.
 We are fleshly beings, so how could we possibly exist in heaven?
-Thanks be to God for His guidance, which allowed me to understand the mystery of God’s kingdom.
+Thanks be to God for His guidance, which allowed me to understand that God’s kingdom is on earth.